When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Results

 \subsection{Resource Allocation: Resolution or Data First?}

 Having established that model size should be minimized, we now ask: given a fixed budget, should practitioners prioritize more data or higher resolution?

 Table~\ref{tab:efficiency_heatmap} reports average relative efficiency normalized by the baseline (416\,px, 10\%).
-Three findings stand out.
-First, at 416\,px, efficiency remains flat regardless of data volume (1.00--1.05): additional annotation yields negligible gains at low resolution.
-Second, resolution dominates: moving to 640\,px yields ${\sim}30\%$ gain; 1280\,px exceeds 120\% even at 10\% data.
-Third, resolution and data volume operate largely independently --- at 1280\,px, efficiency peaks at 50\% data (2.28) and reverses beyond it (2.19).
-The recommendation is clear: \textbf{invest in resolution first, then in data volume}.
+Along the data axis at fixed resolution (416\,px), efficiency increases from 1.00 to 1.10 across the full annotation range --- a 10\% gain.
+Along the resolution axis at fixed data volume (10\%), moving from 416\,px to 1280\,px yields a comparable 8\% gain.
+Data volume and resolution thus contribute similarly to efficiency when considered in isolation, and their effects are largely additive: the best configurations combine both high resolution and full data (1.17 at 640\,px and 1280\,px).

+Efficiency alone, however, does not determine the recommendation.
+The case for prioritizing resolution rests on two arguments that go beyond the efficiency table.
+First, resolution unlocks absolute detection performance that data volume alone cannot reach: YOLO11N at 1280\,px achieves mAP$_{50}$ = 0.459 versus 0.422 at 416\,px with full data --- an 8.7\% gap that persists regardless of annotation budget (Table~\ref{tab:resolution_model_interaction} in \cref{sec:interaction-resolution}).
+Second, and more decisively, resolution is what drives Pareto dominance (Section~\ref{sec:pareto}): no amount of additional data at low resolution produces configurations that simultaneously maximize accuracy and throughput.

+The mechanism is structural.
+Since COCO pretraining provides no exploitable prior (\cref{sec:zero_shot}), the model must learn discriminative features entirely from fine-tuning data.
+At 416\,px, aliasing artefacts destroy the fine-grained texture and edge detail that make PV panels identifiable --- features that cannot be recovered by adding more images at the same resolution.

+Higher resolutions progressively restore these high-frequency components (Figure~\ref{fig:resolution-effect}), consistent with~\cite{kasmi2025space}, who show that high-frequency features are disproportionately fragile under distribution shifts including GSD variations.
+Resolution is therefore not merely a performance lever but a prerequisite for accessing the discriminative signal in this task.

-Finally, the efficiency ratio between YOLO11N and larger variants remains stable at ${\approx}2.2\times$ across all resolutions (\cref{sec:interaction-resolution}), confirming that resolution and model size operate on orthogonal axes.
-Since COCO pretraining provides no exploitable prior (\cref{sec:zero_shot}), resolution becomes the sole architectural lever to access discriminative features, making it not merely beneficial but structurally necessary.
+Finally, the efficiency ratio between YOLO11N and larger variants remains stable at ${\approx}3.5\times$ across all resolutions (\cref{sec:interaction-resolution}), confirming that resolution and model size operate on orthogonal axes: resolution scales efficiency proportionally across all model sizes without altering the relative ranking.
+The practitioner recommendation to select the smallest model holds independently of the resolution chosen.

-Figure~\ref{fig:resolution-effect} illustrates why resolution matters.
-At 416\,px, aliasing artefacts affect the fine-grained texture and edge detail characteristic of PV modules.
-Higher resolutions progressively restore these high-frequency components, consistent with \cite{kasmi2025space}, who show that high-frequency features are disproportionately fragile under distribution shifts including GSD variations.
-When altered by downscaling, the model loses access to the discriminative features that make PV panels identifiable.